Verah-beep/pizza-place/README.md

 #  PIZZA PLACE
 #### By
-**Victor Nduati**
+**Vera Vector**
 ## Description

-This is a fictional pizza restaurant website, based on a functional restaurant that wishes to expand it's buiseness into online sales and delivery.
-It was build with an aim to better comprehend DOM manipulation and javascript constructors and prototypes.
+This is a fictional pizza restaurant website based on a functional restaurant that wishes to expand its business into online sales and delivery.
+It was built to better comprehend DOM manipulation and Javascript constructors and prototypes.

 ## Screenshot
 ![screenshot](img/pizzaplace.png?raw=true)